 - Traditional personal loan — DCU offers a traditional personal loan for people who need a larger amount of cash.
 Loan terms go up to 60 months and the interest rates — which include a 0.5% automatic payments and relationship discount — are competitive.

 - Credit-builder loan — DCU’s credit-builder loan may help you build or rebuild your credit.
 You can apply to borrow between $500 and $3,000 with loan terms ranging from 12 to 24 months.
 But keep in mind that with credit-builder loans you don’t have immediate access to your loan funds.
 Instead, the amount you borrow goes into a savings account held by the lender.
-To help you build credit, DCU reports all of your monthly payments to the credit bureaus.
+To help you build your credit, DCU reports all of your monthly payments to the credit bureaus.
 And when you pay off the loan, you get the money from the account.

 - Quick loan — If you have less-than-perfect credit or need help recovering from a financial emergency, DCU offers a “quick loan.”
 You can apply for up to $1,000 with no credit check.
-If you’re eligible, you’ll have up to six months to repay your loan.
+If you’re eligible, you’ll have up to 12 months to repay your loan.

 - Secured loan — DCU also offers a secured loan, where you can use your DCU savings account as collateral.
 DCU’s secured loans have lower starting APRs than its unsecured personal loans, and they have repayment terms of up to 120 months.